|

 - All classes of ebikes are allowed on streets.

 - On paved bike paths, only Class 1 bikes are allowed.
 However, at least in northwestern lower Michigan, this is not enforced unless one is being a jerk about it.
 So, stay under 20 mph and be polite.
 We see ebikes all over on the bike paths up here.
-(But there are way more issues from folks riding regular bikes too fast and/or not being polite to others on the path.)
+(But there are far more issues from folks riding regular bikes too fast and/or not being polite to others on the path.)

 Check your state and local laws and ordinances to see how ebikes are governed and if the rules are enforced.

-The ebike company |
+| The ebike company |

 There are many ebike companies out there and new ones are popping up all of the time.
 Some have good customer service, many do not.
 That's something to look at very closely.
 I suspect some of the better companies will survive and become more popular while others will die off.